The five highest fines in July 2024

 Categories:

-The top 5 GDPR fines list for the month of July shows that serious breaches of the GDPR are being prosecuted and penalized across Europe.
-The well-known second-hand portal Vinted had to learn this: The company has to pay around 2.4 million euros because it committed serious data protection violations in the EU.
+The top 5 GDPR fines list for the month of July shows that serious violations of the GDPR are prosecuted and punished throughout Europe.
+This is what the well-known second-hand portal Vinted had to learn: The company has to pay around 2.4 million euros because it committed serious data protection violations in the EU.
 The five highest GDPR fines in July at a glance:

 1. Vinted, Lithuania: 2,385,276 euros

-On July 2, 2024, the Lithuanian data protection supervisory authority, State Data Protection Inspectorate (SDPI), imposed a fine of EUR 2,385,276 on Vinted, UAB, the operator of the online trading platform for second-hand clothing "Vinted".
+On July 2, 2024, the Lithuanian data protection supervisory authority, the State Data Protection Inspectorate (SDPI), imposed a Fine in the amount of EUR 2,385,276 against Vinted, UAB, the operator of the online trading platform for second-hand clothing "Vinted".
 The fine was imposed following complaints from the French and Polish supervisory authorities.

-The fine was imposed because Vinted had not properly processed requests for the erasure of personal data and for access to this data.
+The Fine was imposed because Vinted filed applications for Deletion of personal data and access to such data.
 The requests were rejected on the grounds that the applicants had not provided a specific reason in accordance with Article 17 of the General Data Protection Regulation.

-In addition, Vinted unlawfully used "shadow blocking", where users' data was processed without their knowledge, in violation of the principles of fairness and transparency.
+In addition, Vinted unlawfully used "shadow blocking", in which users' data was processed without their knowledge, in violation of the principles of fairness and transparency.
+Transparency violated.
 In addition, insufficient technical and organizational measures were taken to ensure accountability and to demonstrate that requests to exercise data subjects' rights were adequately responded to.

 The breaches were of a cross-border nature and affected a large number of people over a longer period of time.
 The decision was therefore taken in a closed meeting with representatives of the SDPI and the company and coordinated with the data protection authorities of other EU Member States.